panzerdp/dmitripavlutin.com/content/posts/139-promise-all/index.md

 type: post
 ---

-In simple words, a promise is a placeholder for a value that's going to be available some time later.
-More techically, a promise is an object which allows you to access the result of an asynchornous operation.
+In simple words, a promise is a placeholder for a value that's going to be available sometime later.
+More technically, a promise is an object which allows you to access the result of an asynchronous operation.

-Sometimes, however, you'd like to perform in parallel and agreggate the result of multiple promises.
-For example, you'd like to fetch simultaniously the list of categories and products.
+Sometimes, however, you'd like to perform in parallel and aggregate the result of multiple promises.
+For example, you'd like to fetch simultaneously the list of categories and products.

-JavaScript provides a helper funcion `Promise.all(promisesArrayOrIterable)` that allows you to starts multiple promises at once, in parallel, and then get the result in a single agreggate array.
+JavaScript provides a helper function `Promise.all(promisesArrayOrIterable)` that allows you to starts multiple promises at once, in parallel, and then get the result in a single aggregate array.

 ## 1. Promise.all()